pyccel/pyccel/tutorial/numpy-functions.md

-# Supported Numpy function by Pyccel
+# Supported NumPy function by Pyccel

-In Pyccel we try to support the Numpy functions which developers use the most..
+In Pyccel we try to support the NumPy functions which developers use the most..
 Here are some of them:

 ## [norm](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html)

 -   Supported parameters:

+    ```python
     x: array_like
        Input array.
 If axis is None, x must be 1-D or 2-D, unless ord is None.
        If both axis and ord are None, the 2-norm of x.ravel will be returned.